minghuaw/fe2o3-amqp/examples/service_bus_over_websocket/Readme.md

 - `SHARED_ACCESS_KEY_VALUE=<SharedAccessKey>`
 - `QUEUE_NAME=<queue>`

-Replace the field wrapped in `<>` with the corresponding value for your Service Bus instance.
+Replace the fields wrapped in `<>` with the corresponding values for your Service Bus instance.

 Then you can run the example with